wp-plugins/nextgen-facebook/readme.txt

 All of these, and much, much more, is covered by the NGFB Open Graph+ plugin -- it covers the other half that SEO plugins don’t. ;-)

-<a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/doesnt-an-seo-plugin-cover-that/" target="" rel="alternate">Link to original article</a>
+Link to original article: <a href="http://surniaulula.com/codex/plugins/nextgen-facebook/faq/doesnt-an-seo-plugin-cover-that/" target="" rel="alternate">Doesn’t an SEO plugin cover that?</a>

 = Where do I start? =

 Have a look at the selection of videos available on [Surnia Ulula's Youtube Channel](https://www.youtube.com/user/SurniaUlulaCom).
 Familiarize yourself with the difference between meta tags and social buttons -- the first provides information about the webpage to social websites, the other just shares the URL of the current webpage. ;-)

-Read through the [FAQ](http://wordpress.org/plugins/nextgen-facebook/faq/) and [Other Notes](http://wordpress.org/plugins/nextgen-facebook/other_notes/) on WordPress.org.
-NGFB Open Graph+ can detect images and videos from a variety of sources (attached, featured, content, etc.), along with e-commerce product information.
+Read through the [FAQ](http://faq.ngfb.surniaulula.com/) and [Other Notes](http://notes.ngfb.surniaulula.com/) the support website.
+NGFB Open Graph+ is a powerful tool, which can detect images and videos from a variety of sources (attached, featured, content, etc.), along with e-commerce product information.
+It's worth reading some of the most common questions to get an idea of what it can do.

 Enable the Twitter Cards on the Open Graph+ General settings page, under Publisher Settings (Pro version).